lob/nomad-autoscaler-cloudwatch-apm/README.md

 A Nomad Autoscaler APM plugin to scale Nomad jobs using CloudWatch Metrics.

+## Example

+An Vagrant box with a working demo of the CloudWatch APM plugin has been provided in in the [example](./example) folder.

 ## Plugin Configuration

 To use the plugin you will need download the binary to the client nodes and add the following block into the Nomad Autoscaler configuration.